 Alongside paintings and original prints, the gallery also displays work by local craftspeople such as that of Oriel Hicks who creates fused glass art and craft.
 There is also Vickie Heaney, a local printmaker who designs ceramics inspired by her love of birds and Piers Lewin from St Agnes who turns wood and also created much the interior display of the gallery from found and recycled timber.
-As well as this, work is on display from Cornish ceramicists Charlotte Jones and Jacqueline Clark together with sculptures by Cornwall-based Kerry Whittle, amongst others.
+As well as this, work is on display from Cornish ceramicists Charlotte Jones, Jacqueline Clark, Eleanor Crane and most recently, Rebecca Harvey.

-The gallery exhibits a wealth of jewellery including silver by St Agnes based jeweller Rebecca Smith and Silver Sapling who began their business in Scilly before moving to Cornwall.
-Additionally, there is stunning, original silver jewellery from West Cornwall's Leah Lewington alongside silverwork from Jen Williams, whose tactile silver and sea glass jewellery is also inspired by her life in wild, windswept Penwith.
+The gallery exhibits a wealth of jewellery including silver by Silver Sapling who began their business in Scilly before moving to Cornwall.
+Additionally, there is highly original silver jewellery from West Cornwall's Leah Lewington alongside that of accomplished silversmith Jen Williams, whose tactile silver and sea glass jewellery is also inspired by her life in wild, windswept Penwith.

 The gallery was founded by local glass artist Oriel Hicks and her daughter, Erica, in 2016.
-It is supported by the Arts Council's Own Art scheme which makes buying art affordable by enabling customers to take artwork home immediately but pay for it over a ten-month period with an interest-free loan.
-All art and craft displayed on this website is inclusive of postage and packaging costs.
+The gallery is part of the Arts Council's Own Art scheme which makes buying art affordable by enabling customers to take artwork home immediately but pay for it over a ten-month period with an interest-free loan.